michelangelodorado/outofband-apidisovery/README.md

 ### 2. Attach iRule to API Application VS

-- Enhance data collection by attaching an iRule to the API Application VS.
+- Attach the iRule **sidebandLogger.tcl** to the API Application VS
 - Configure the iRule to capture HTTP request and response data and forward it to the apilogger container.

 ### 3. Set Up Apilogger